 I taught English for about six years in India until we decided to move to the United States when politics took a turn with the assassination of Prime Minister Indira Gandhi and several Sikhs were a target of fury in Northern India.
 To my husband, who was a naval aviator and a Sikh, this was the deciding factor to move to the United States.
 I was excited to experience this whole new world, of which I had heard from my parents and siblings - they had immigrated earlier in the wave of “brain-drain” of qualified underemployed in the heavily literate Kerala State.

 I received my teaching credential through San Francisco State University, and my first job in Richmond High School where I taught for 12 years, gaining invaluable teaching experience, professional development, and support from colleagues who were like family to me.
 Unfortunately, the “turn-over rate” in RHS saw an exodus of many colleagues, therefore when Middle College had an opening for an English teacher, I grabbed at the opportunity and was selected at the interview panel for applicants.

-This is my ninth year of teaching English to Middle College students and they have been the most wonderful experience in my life.
+This is my tenth year of teaching English to Middle College students and they have been the most wonderful experience in my life.
 I love the academic rigor and focus of students who have the motivation and ambition to perform their best, but most of all I love the diversity, willingness to collaborate, and work as a team, when they are required to do so.

 Besides teaching, some activities that give me joy are reading, gardening, cooking, and spending time with my 5 grandchildren.
 That might seem rather home-bound, which is far from my adventurous side that loves the thrill of zip lining - which we did while vacationing Hawaii.
 I also love hiking, jet skiing, para-sailing, canoeing, simulated dog-fight in a fighter aircraft - in which I won the most points, beating even my aviator husband… surprised?